10 tips for summer pregnancy comfort

 Being pregnant in the summer has a few added challenges, but these tips will help you stay comfortable.

-It has been eight years since I birthed my first son on a hot Nashville summer day in July.
+It has been nine years since I birthed my first son on a hot Nashville summer day in July.

 The thermometer read 93 outside.